-Quality - Is it a good business?

-Franchise Is it a leader in its market(s)?Does the business have pricing power?
+Quality - Franchise Is it a good business? - Is it a leader in its market(s)? - Does the business have pricing power?

-11411611136

 Does the company have sustainable competitive advantages?
 Is its position improving or deteriorating?

-Quality - Capability and track record What are the track records of key (0-4)
+Quality - Governance Capability and track record of directors and management What are the track records of key management?
+Has the board / management displayed good commercial acumen?
+(0-4) Suitability of ownership and governance structure Are there controlling shareholders with competing interests?
+Is the composition of the board appropriate to the interests of minority shareholders (independence, Board committee structures, diversity, tenure, etc)?
+(0-4) Alignments of incentives Are incentive structures aligned with generating value for minority shareholders?

-Governance of directors and management?
-(0 1)

-Covernance management Has the board / management displayed

-management good commercial acumen?

-Suitability of ownership Are there controlling shareholders with (0-4)

-and governance structure competing interests?
-(0 .)

-and government on account Is the composition of the board appropriate

-to the interests of minority shareholders

-(independence, Board committee structures,

-diversity, tenure, etc)?

-Alignments of incentives Are incentive structures aligned with (0-4)

-generating value for minority shareholders? , ,

 Is compensation at an appropriate level?

-Transparency in reporting Does the company provide clear and open (0-4)
+(0-4) Transparency in reporting Does the company provide clear and open disclosures?
+Does the company provide transparent financial reporting?
+Does the company provide good disclosures on ESG issues?

-disclosures?

-Does the company provide transparent

-financial reporting?

-Does the company provide good disclosures

-on ESG issues?

 Quality of auditor / Audit qualifications?

-Potential exposure to Level of exposure to corrupt economies (0-4)

-corruption or reputational Previous involvement in corrupt activities /

-risk. with corrupt partners

-Involvement in controversial activities /

-projects

-Does the company have appropriate

-controls, systems and policies in place to

-manage these risks?

-Quality - Alignment of product and Are products and services consistent with (0-4)

-Sustainability services with more Net Zero / sustainable economy?

-sustainable outcomes Are customers/end markets aligned with

-Net Zero / sustainable economy?

-Are environmental regulations supportive

-Containability of for the company?
-(0.4)

-Sustainability of Are the company's operations sustainable in (0-4)

-operational practices their current form (carbon emissions, water

-(environmental impact) usage, pollution, waste etc)?
-Is

-debcarbonisation regulation negative for

-the company?

-Are the company's assets exposed to

-physical risks (climate change, flooding,

-water stress, fires etc)?

-Sustainability of Supply chain issues - labour standards, (0-4)

-relationships with environmental damage

-employees and suppliers Employment issues - modern slavery, child

-labour, restriction of employee rights,

-underpayment of employees

-How is the company performing on staff

-turnover?

-What is the company's track record on

-workplace safety?

-Are there any key supply chain

-vulnerabilities?

-Sustainability of Violations of laws and regulations (0-4)

-relationships with Avoidance or underpayment of tax

-government

-Sustainability of Issues with local communities, society more (0-4)

-relationship with generally

-customers, communities Issues with customers - safety, privacy, anti-

-and society competitive behaviour

-Quality - Is the company able to gene rate increasing economic value?

-Financial - Are returns on incremental capital investment attractive?

-- Is the financial profile improving?
-Why?

-Is profitability stable and pre edictable?

-Is the financial position sour nd?
+(0-4) Potential exposure to corruption or reputational risk.
+Level of exposure to corrupt economies Previous involvement in corrupt activities / with corrupt partners Involvement in controversial activities / projects Does the company have appropriate controls, systems and policies in place to manage these risks?
+(0-4) Quality - Sustainability Alignment of product and services with more sustainable outcomes Are products and services consistent with Net Zero / sustainable economy?
+Are customers/end markets aligned with Net Zero / sustainable economy?
+Are environmental regulations supportive for the company?
+(0-4)

+Sustainability of operational practices (environmental impact) Are the company's operations sustainable in their current form (carbon emissions, water usage, pollution, waste etc)?
+Is debcarbonisation regulation negative for the company?
+Are the company's assets exposed to physical risks (climate change, flooding, water stress, fires etc)?
+(0-4) Sustainability of relationships with employees and suppliers Supply chain issues - labour standards, environmental damage Employment issues - modern slavery, child labour, restriction of employee rights, underpayment of employees How is the company performing on staff turnover?
+What is the company's track record on workplace safety?
+Are there any key supply chain vulnerabilities?
+(0-4) Sustainability of relationships with government Violations of laws and regulations Avoidance or underpayment of tax (0-4) Sustainability of relationship with customers, communities and society Issues with local communities, society more generally Issues with customers - safety, privacy, anticompetitive behaviour (0-4) Quality - Financial - Are returns on incre